bcomnes/top-bun/CONTRIBUTING.md

 ## Releasing

-Changelog, and releasing is autmated with npm scripts and actions.
+Changelog, and releasing is automated with npm scripts and actions.
 To create a release:

 - Navigate to the actions tab
 - Select the `npm bump` action.